Predator management for nature recovery

 Predator control and nature recovery – what does the science say?

-BASC provides a clear snapshot of the available research and shows how lethal and non-lethal predator control can contribute to nature recovery targets.
+Read our snapshot of current research and knowledge of how lethal and non-lethal predator control can contribute to nature recovery targets.

 BASC’s pest and predator advice hub gives you access to a wealth of advice.
 Below are three core must-reads for anyone undertaking pest and predator control.

-BASC’s Wildlife Fund and BASC staff have supported the development of the following advice from the Working for Waders partnership, providing a focus on protecting breeding waders such as curlew, lapwing, oystercatcher, redshank and golden plover.
+The BASC Wildlife Fund, underpinned by expertise provided by BASC staff, supported the development of advice from the Working for Waders partnership.
+The guidance provides a focus on protecting breeding waders such as curlew, lapwing, oystercatcher, redshank and golden plover.

-Keep a log, ideally a digital log, for whenever you visit a site.
+Keep a log – ideally digitally – of this information whenever you visit a site.
 Note what you see as well as what you cull.
 It gives you a much rounder picture of what is happening.

-There are apps online for recording control as well as BASC’s Green Shoot Mapping website.
-Focused conservation projects typically have their own recoding requirements that can capture a great deal of information, however, below is the minimum you should collect for your own use.
+There are apps online for recording control as well as BASC’s Green Shoots Mapping site.
+Focused conservation projects typically have their own recoding requirements that can capture a great deal of information.
+However, we’ve outline below the minimum you should collect for your own use:

-• Where practical to assess, their sex and age
+• where practical to assess, details of sex and age

 You should also track prey species of predators to see how they are doing.
-If they are quarry species that comes naturally but keeping a record of the non-quarry species that are vulnerable to the predators you are controlling is vital so that you have hard evidence to work from.
-All this information will help you determine if the level of control is correct.
+This comes naturally with quarry species, but keeping a record of the non-quarry species is vital too.
+These will likely be those that are vulnerable to the predators you are controlling, and data gathering is hugely valuable to provide you with hard evidence to work from.
+Brought together, this information will help you determine if your level of control is correct.

-Contact us for support if you want further advice.
+Contact us for support if you need further advice.

 Share your experience

 Got something good going on for shooting, the environment and people?
 Let us know, we’d love to talk to you about it.
-Fill in the form.
+Fill in the form below and we’ll get back to you.

 Share